 Board of directors General Meeting

-Yes No
+Body that authorizes the clauses Yes No

 Yes NO

-Χ

-servations

-Yes Yes X
+Is the general meeting informed of the clauses?
+X

 C.2.
 Committees of the board of directors

 C.2.1.
 Describe all of the committees of the board of directors, the members thereof, and the proportion of executive, proprietary, independent, and other external directors therein comprised: